taniakoh/Ultreon-RAG-Chatbot/README.md

 To transform static text files into a searchable knowledge base, the ingestion pipeline follows these stages:

 - **Loading** — LlamaIndex reads the five provided text files from `sample-documents/`.
-- **Chunking** — Documents are split using a Sentence Splitter with a chunk size of 512 characters and 128-character overlap.
-The higher overlap ensures policy clauses that straddle chunk boundaries are captured in both chunks.
+- **Chunking** — Documents are split using a Sentence Splitter with a chunk size of 1024 characters and 200-character overlap.
+The larger chunks keep related policy sections (e.g., entitlement tables with their explanations) together, improving retrieval accuracy.
+The overlap ensures policy clauses that straddle chunk boundaries are captured in both chunks.
 - **Embedding** — Each chunk is converted into a vector using OpenAI's `text-embedding-3-small` model via OpenRouter, a high-quality cloud embedding model with strong semantic understanding.
 - **Vector Store** — Embeddings are stored in ChromaDB, a persistent local vector database requiring zero server overhead.